Complaints and Appeals

 Applying for a reasonable adjustment

-- Alternative assessment arrangements which were agreed in advance of the assessment proved inappropriate or inadequate;
+• Reasonable adjustments which were agreed in advance of the exam proved inappropriate or inadequate;

-- The application of special consideration would not mislead the user of the certificate as to the candidate’s attainment.
+• The application of special consideration would not make

 Applying for Special Consideration

-Wine Enthusiast will maintain records of all applications for special consideration.
+WE will keep records of all applications for special consideration.

 Malpractice and Maladministration

-- Failure to adhere to the terms of Centre Agreement or WSET Policies and Procedures;
+-Failure to adhere to WSET Policies and Procedures;

-- Failure to adhere to WSET Awards’ candidate registration and certification procedures;
+-Failure to follow WSET’s candidate registration and certification procedures;

 – Late student registrations;